michd/step-sequencer/README.md

 ## Changelog

+### v1.2.1:

+* Fix glitch when there is not enough horizontal space and you ad a channel, the pattern for that channel wouldn't render.

 ### v1.2:

 * Improve some UI performance by not iterating over all the ui tracks every step; instead use neater jQuery targetting.